News

 MA.16 (Merchants’ Academy)

-Creative courses on offer at this academy in Withywood are an A Level in photography and vocational courses in art and performing arts.
+Creative courses on offer at this academy in Withywood are vocational courses in art and drama.

 North Bristol Post-16 Centre

 The North Bristol Post 16 Centre is a collaboration between Cotham and Redland Green Schools.
-Creative A Levels include art, photography, drama, film studies, drama and theatre studies and media studies.
+Creative A-levels include art, photography, film studies, and media studies.

 St Mary Redcliffe and Temple School